Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 The Paddington Room:

-This portrait of the couple just before their ceremony shows the disproportionate fireplace in the narrow Paddington Room.
+Just before their ceremony, this portrait of the couple shows the disproportionate fireplace in the narrow Paddington Room.

-Holds 7 seated guests (5 of those on pouffes) and 8 standing guests.
+Holds 7 seated guests (5 on pouffes) and 8 standing guests.
 Similar to The Marylebone Room with dark panelling, a magnificent matching carved wooden fireplace and a modern chandelier.

 The Pimlico Room: